Antivenom

 Anti-venom: Alpha-gal is present in anti-venom formulations because these purified fragments are derived from venom-immunized non-primate mammals.
 There has been at least one case report of an acute reaction to CroFab in a patient with AGS.
 Despite this report, we advise administration of CroFab if clinically indicated even in patients with AGS as the risk of reaction to anti-venom has not been established in this scenario and may be quite low while, on the contrary, the therapeutic benefit of anti-venom is high.

-Both the presence of alpha-gal in some snake antivenom, such as crotalidae polyvalent immune Fab (CroFab) (6,50,51,57), and its association with severe reactions in patients with alpha-gal syndrome has been established (6,50,51,57).
+Both the presence of alpha-gal in some snake antivenom, such as crotalidae polyvalent immune Fab (CroFab) and Anavip® (6,50,51,57,104), and its association with severe reactions in patients with alpha-gal syndrome have been established (6,50,51,57, 104).

 If an envenomation requires antivenom, National Snakebite Support recommends that you treat with antivenom, even if you have alpha-gal syndrome.